Mindfulness

 • I am beautiful.

 We laughed and smiled.
 What started as a mistake became an empowering experience.
 My hope is that one day, if she faces her own negative self-talk, she’ll remember that moment — and the power of speaking kindly to herself.
+Working through self-talk and therapy in therapy makes a concrete difference.

 The Bigger Lesson